bbhunter/brutas/README.md

     ░▒▓ brutas ▓▒░ Wordlists and passwords handcrafted with ♥

-**A pretty comprehensive set of password dictionaries and wordlists designed for quick wins in realistic scenarios.**
+**A pretty comprehensive set of password dictionaries and wordlists (and a framework) designed for quick wins in realistic scenarios.**

 ## Downloads

 You can download the latest releases of the "big" set from the following URLs:

-* `brutas-passwords-7-all.tar.gz` - https://mega.nz/file/VCQ2HJCT#c59lQ4rqddJnbz_oRlMmQsEfLEmDQX3k9t2aSc0uIEc (pending upload)
+* `brutas-passwords-4-7.tar.gz` - https://mega.nz/file/VCQ2HJCT#c59lQ4rqddJnbz_oRlMmQsEfLEmDQX3k9t2aSc0uIEc (pending upload)

 ## Passwords